sitemap

 look i'm sorry but my guide pressuposes basic command line stuff like knowing where you are and how to change directories. i believe in you. oh and obviously you need python. i'm pretty sure the script doesn't need v3, but it's what i have in this machine.

-if you'd rather have a graphical interface, i recommend karma chameleon's tool, which does this with js on your browser. russhdown is a similar tool that can generate and update the xml file itself, it's meant more as a rss-as-social-media thing where you use it for posts rather than to talk about updates, but you can use it in whatever way you like so. i'm sharing.
+if you'd rather have a graphical interface, i recommend karma chameleon's tool, which creates copy-pastable entries with js on your browser. russhdown is a similar tool that can generate and update the xml file itself, it's meant more as a rss-as-social-media thing where you use it for posts rather than to talk about updates, but you can use it in whatever way you like so. i'm sharing.

 the script